-Ready to dive into the plot?
+Looking for a quick synopsis?
 Here's the plot: "When police funding is cut, the Governor announces he must close one of the academies.
 To make it fair, the two police academies must compete against each other to stay in operation.
 Mauser persuades two officers in Lassard's academy to better his odds, but things don't quite turn out as expected..."

-Below, you'll find a number of top-tier streaming and cable services - including rental, purchase, and subscription choices - along with the availability of 'Police Academy 3: Back in Training' on each platform when they are available.
+Below, you'll find a number of top-tier streaming and cable services - including rental, purchase, and subscription options - along with the availability of 'Police Academy 3: Back in Training' on each platform when they are available.
 'Police Academy 3: Back in Training' is currently available to rent, purchase, or stream via subscription on Google Play Movies, Apple TV, YouTube, Spectrum On Demand, Prime Video, Microsoft Store, and Fandango At Home in the US.

 'Police Academy 3: Back in Training' Release Dates